Minoqi/raylib-cpp-vscode-template/README.md

 # Adjustments

 1. Added a main.cpp file with the barebone basics (initializing a white window screen)
-2. Updated makefile so all code can be stored in the `src` folder and it'll update automatically
+2. Updated makefile so all code can be stored in the `src` folder and it'll update automatically (includes support for subfolders!)